SteveGilham/altcover/docs/Usage.md

       --dropReturnCode       Optional: Do not report any non-zero return code from a launched process.
       --teamcity[=VALUE]     Optional: Show summary in TeamCity format as well as/instead of the OpenCover summary.
-Default
-                               value 'B' means TeamCity Block format, 'R' is bRanch format; add a '+' to include the OpenCover style summary as well.
+No value, or the value 'B' means TeamCity Block format, 'R' is bRanch format; add a '+' to include the OpenCover style summary as well.
   -?, --help, -h             Prints out the options.
 -- ...
 Anything on the command line after a free-standing "--" is considered arguments for the executable to run.